 Until the 1950s Greymouth was a busy port, exporting high-quality bituminous coal around New Zealand in small colliers (coal ships).
 The coal was transported by rail from the mines to the port, and then loaded onto the colliers.
 Boats could only arrive and depart at high tide, and only relatively small boats could use the river port.
-In 2008 Greymouth coal was railed to Lyttelton, and almost all is exported overseas.
+In the 21st century Greymouth coal is railed to Lyttelton, almost all for export.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.